Chris1871/Chris1871/README.md

 - 👋 Hi, I’m @Chris1871
-- 👀 I’m interested in information security, web development, computers and networks
+- 👀 I’m interested in all things cybersecurity
-- 🌱 I’m currently learning python, php, html, javascript and css.
-I am also active on tryhackme and a current student, Masters of Engineering in Cybersecurity, at George Washington University.
+- 🌱 I work as a cybersecurity analyst, am active on tryhackme and a current student, Masters of Engineering in Cybersecurity, at George Washington University.
+Currently studying for information security certificates, with a long term goal to pass the OSCP.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...